Skip to content

-Four Lakes Amateur Radio Club will be hosting ARRL Field Day 2025 June 28/29 as W9JZ in a public site at Badger Prairie County Park in Verona, WI.
+Four Lakes Amateur Radio Club hosted ARRL Field Day 2025 June 28/29 as W9JZ at Badger Prairie County Park in Verona, WI.

 With increasingly severe weather events and other disasters featured prominently in the news, it is comforting to know that groups and agencies all over Dane County continue to practice and improve their responses to these emergencies.
 Our local Amateur Radio community, and around the country actively prepares as well.

-For 24 hours we turn a park shelter into a communications hub and we communicate with stations all over North America and around the globe.
+For 24 hours we turned a park shelter into a communications hub and we communicated with stations all over North America and around the globe.
 It helps us hone our craft and is an opportunity to make the public aware of this capability.
 It is Ham Radio’s "open house."

 For more than 100 years, Amateur Radio — also called "ham" radio — has allowed people from all walks of life to experiment with electronics and communications techniques, as well as provide a free public service to their communities during a disaster or emergency, all without needing a cell phone or the Internet.
 Field Day demonstrates ham radio’s ability to work reliably under any conditions from almost any location and create an independent communications network.
 More than 35,000 people from thousands of locations participated in past years in Field Day activities.